atingupta2005/Azure-Powershell-Utility-Commands/README.md

 az account set --subscription "S-06-10"
 ```

+### Create Users
+for i in $(seq -w 1 99); do
+  username="u$i"
+  password=""  # You may want to use a stronger or randomized password
+  az ad user create \
+    --display-name "$username" \
+    --user-principal-name "$username@atingupta2005gmailcom.onmicrosoft.com" \
+    --password "$password" \
+    --force-change-password-next-sign-in false
+done

 #### - Below command will remove all the Resource Groups and underlying resources from Azure Account in Parallel:
 ```
 Get-AzResourceGroup | ForEach-Object { Start-Job -InputObject $_ -ScriptBlock { $Input | Remove-AzResourceGroup -Force } }